emqx/eip/active/0021-msg-batch-for-resources.md

 An improved solution is to let the MQTT connection process append to the message queue directly, and then the resource worker (the consumer process) fetch messages from the queue:
 ![Resource Worker Sequences S2](0021-assets/resource_worker_sequences_solution2.drawio.png)

 This way we separate the producers (the MQTT connection processes) from the consumers (the resource workers).
-But for now the `replayq` doesn't support accessing by multiple modules concurrently, so we may need more works on it.
+But for now the `replayq` doesn't support accessing by multiple modules concurrently, so we may need to refactor it for concurrent accessing, or use another underlying DB such as RocksDB.

 ### The Layers Before the Change